If you're having trouble viewing a file in Google Drive, here's how you can try to fix the issue.

 Try to connect to another network to see if your files load correctly.

-Drive can be used with the 2 most recent versions of all major browsers.
+Drive can be used with the two most recent versions of all major browsers.

 If you turned on offline access and you're still having trouble opening files, try turning it off and on again to resolve the issue.
-Go to Settings and next to Offline, uncheck or check the Sync to edit offline box to turn it on or off.
+Go to Settings and next to Offline, untick or tick the Sync to edit offline box to turn it on or off.

 3. Try more advanced troubleshooting

 - Follow the steps listed under 'What to do if a site seems broken'.